Warnings: violence, mentions of rape

 Meng Yao did not recoil at the crude word, and neither did Jin Zixuan.
 For the first time that day, Jin Guangshan met his son’s eyes.

 He smiled.
 It was such a cruel and unknown thing, so foreign over his face, which Jin Zixuan had come to recognize as weak, that he found himself wordless.

 “Perhaps you were right after all, A-Xuan,” Jin Guangshan slurred.
 Another cup shattered as he set it down too forcefully, and his soiled sleeved wetted again under the spill of alcohol.
 He laughed shriekingly.
 “Perhaps if I’d let you have the boy, we would not be in such trouble.”

 “I’ll kill you,” Wei Wuxian had threatened.

-His fingers had burned when he pulled them from Wei Wuxian’s face.
+His fingers had burned when he had pulled them from Wei Wuxian’s face.
 They burned yet every time he remembered and guilt started hounding him.
 He had not slept a full night since the competition without it hounding him.

 Jin Zixuan left the room stiffly, shame burning once more up his chest, his hand nervously wound around Suihua.

-Outside of the hall where his father’s high dais rested, servants and cultivators ran and shoved at each other, making preparations for the days to come.
+Outside of the hall where his father’s high dais rested, servants and cultivators ran and shoved at each other, making preparations for the days to follow.
 So many had come already to Golden Carp Tower, and Zixuan knew that many more would come still, called by his father’s missives to rally behind him.